top of page

 1. Premium Dry Fruits & Healthy Nuts (The Evergreen Winner)

 Dry fruits have moved beyond festivals and become a year-round, daily snack and healthy substitute for sugar.
 The demand for higher-quality, specialty varieties is through the roof.
+For 2026 Dry Fruits Business is one of the safest and most profitable investment.

 • Hot Products to Target: Mamra Almonds, W-180 Premium Cashews, Medjoul Dates, and Gourmet trail mixes with seeds, berries, and nuts.